Legb4/HeliX/readme.md

 **Core Features:**

 *   **End-to-End Encryption:** Messages are encrypted in your browser and can only be decrypted by the intended recipient.
 The server cannot read your messages.
-Uses Web Crypto API (RSA-OAEP for key exchange, AES-GCM for messages).
+Uses Web Crypto API (ECDH P-256 for key agreement, HKDF for key derivation, AES-GCM for messages).
+*   **Perfect Forward Secrecy (PFS):** Uses ephemeral ECDH keys for each session, ensuring that even if long-term keys were compromised (though HeliX doesn't use long-term keys), past session messages cannot be decrypted.
 *   **Ephemeral:** Chat messages exist only in the browser's memory during an active session.
 They are lost when the session ends, the browser tab is closed, or the server restarts.
 No message history is stored on the server or persistently on the client.
 *   **Serverless Message Storage:** The Python server only relays data; it does not store message content.
 *   **Simple Identifier System:** Users register with a temporary, unique ID for the duration of their connection to the server.
 IDs must be shared out-of-band.